twist-numerical/matslise/doc/source/index.rst

 Welcome to PySlise's documentation!
 ###################################

-PySlise is a C++ package to solve Schrödinger equations.
+PySlise is a Python package (written in C++) to solve Schrödinger equations.
 In general the time-independent Schrödinger equation is given by:

 .. math::
   -\nabla^2 \varphi({\bf x}) + V({\bf x}) \varphi({\bf x}) = E \varphi({\bf x})